-There are 23 different possum species found in Australia, and are a beautiful part of our native fauna.
-The common brushtail possum is the second largest of the possums species.
+There are 23 different possum species found in Australia and are a beautiful part of our native fauna.
+The common brushtail possum is the second largest of the possum species.

 Where do possums live?

 Possums live in trees.
-However, due to the growth inurban areas, there has been a significant loss of their natural habitat.
+However, due to the growth in urban areas, there has been a significant loss of their natural habitat.
 This forces them to take up residence in cavities inside and in between buildings and in roof voids.
-You can also find them sccouring through waste and compost bins in search for food, creating an overnight mess on your property.
+You can also find them scouring through waste and compost bins in search for food, creating an overnight mess on your property.
 This is why the need for possum control is growing.

 Possums are nocturnal.
-This is why their screetches and pattering of feet are mostly heard at night.
+This is why their screeches and pattering of feet are mostly heard at night.

 Why are possums troublesome?

 Possums can feed on the vegetables, fruit, flowers and new plants in or near gardens.
 Male brushtail possums can become a nuisance with their loud, rough-sounding calls.
 They also give off a strong smell which can create anxiety for some.
 Dogs sometimes become nervous if there are possums nearby, and incessant barking can be stressful for the people around them.

 Possums can also affect your home structurally.
 If holes appear in your roof, possums are able to crawl in and potentially trap themselves.
 In addition, possums have been known to dislodge tiles and bend sheets of iron gaining access to roofs, causing secondary damage from water entering the roof cavity and internal area of the home during a downpour.

 If any of the following applies to you, we recommend you contact us immediately: